uchicago-cs/cmsc22000/website/content/project/chiventure.md

 Similarly, Zork (and several other games from that era) ran on the [Z-machine](https://en.wikipedia.org/wiki/Z-machine) game engine, with games written in a language called Z-code (the Z-machine is, strictly speaking, a virtual machine, but we can think of it as a game engine).
 While text adventure games are less common nowadays, the text adventure format still thrives in the [interactive fiction](https://en.wikipedia.org/wiki/Interactive_fiction) genre, which can be written in languages like [Inform](https://en.wikipedia.org/wiki/Inform) (which are relatively easy to use by authors without a technical background).

+If you'd like to learn more about text adventure games, specially as they relate to interactive fiction, we recommend checking out the [Interactive Fiction!](https://www.red-bean.com/sussman/if/) page by [Ben Collins-Sussman](https://www.red-bean.com/sussman/) (SB'94).
+This page also includes links to several games and interactive novels that you can play for free.
+If you'd like to get a feel for what a text adventure game feels like, we recommend checking out the interactive spy novel, [Spider and Web](https://en.wikipedia.org/wiki/Spider_and_Web).
+You can play the novel for free [here](https://eblong.com/zarf/zweb/tangle/).

+If you'd like to try out a graphic adventure game, many classic adventure games are available on Steam, including [The Secret of Monkey Island](https://store.steampowered.com/app/32360/The_Secret_of_Monkey_Island_Special_Edition/), [Indiana Jones and the Fate of Atlantis](https://store.steampowered.com/app/6010/Indiana_Jones_and_the_Fate_of_Atlantis/), and many others.

 # chiventure architecture

 At the moment, the chiventure code is divided into the following components: